dismoc/Blog-Repo/Hierarchical Bayesian/Part 1 - Estimating product-level price elasticities using Hierarchical Bayesian.md

-# Estimating unit-level price elasticities using Hierarchical Bayesian
+# Estimating product-level price elasticities using Hierarchical Bayesian

 In this article, I will introduce you to hierarchical Bayesian modelling, a flexible modeling approach to automatically combine the results of multiple sub-models.
 This method enables estimation of individual-level effects by optimally combining information across different data groupings through Bayesian updating.
 This approach is particularly valuable when individual units have limited observations but share characteristics with similar units.